 - Make easy, easy lemon (or lime or orange, etc.) squares.

 You can cook this on top of the stove, but it’s easier in the microwave.
 Use a food processor or blender to mix it up.
-If you want to get a smooth, creamy texture in the final product, thorough blending is a must.
+If you want a smooth, creamy texture in the final product, thorough blending is a must.
+If you don’t have a blender, whisk the uncooked mixture well before cooking in the microwave.

 An important note about grating the rind: